MacBook Pro vs MacBook Air comparison review

 The Pro uses either Intel Iris Plus 640 or 650 (the latter with the Touch Bar), while the Air just has Intel HD Graphics 6000, which is a few generations behind.

 In practical terms, it means that the Air won't really be usable for gaming or intense graphical work, while the Pro will - though it will still always be a compromise.
+If you want good graphics, for gaming perhaps, then you'd be wise to look at a Mac with a discreet graphics card wuch as the 15-inch MacBook Pro, or the iMac.

-In terms of gaming, the Pro should be able to play modern games, though not on high graphics settings or with top frame rates.
+Speaking of which, in terms of gaming, the Pro should be able to play modern games, though not on high graphics settings or with top frame rates.
 Realistically, the Air is limited to older games or simple indie titles.

 Storage is one area where there's less of a difference between the two models.